Teenlife

 2. Learn a language.

-There are many summer language camps and programs available across the country and across the world for any interest and any language.
+There are many summer language camps and programs available across the country and across the world for any interest and language.
 Summer seems like a very short period of time to learn a language, but if you study intensively for two months, your skills will improve drastically.
-Traveling abroad and staying in a homestay is probably the fastest and most effective way to learn a languate.
+Traveling abroad and staying in a homestay is probably the fastest and most effective way to learn a language.
 If you'd rather stay local, you can opt to learn a language on your own through a program like Rosetta Stone.
 Colleges will be “wowed” by your ambition and self-motivation.

 3. Learn a new skill.